How Big Will Your Puppy be by His Paws? Determine Puppy's Estimate Size

-A puppy’s paws can be a good indicator of his adult size, especially if they are unusually large or small.
-Typically, larger feet correlate with greater height and weight as an adult dog.
-It makes sense why a larger breed needs bigger feet to support a heavier build and tall height.
+A puppy's paws can be a good indicator of his adult size, especially if they are unusually large or unusually small.
+Typically, larger feet correlate with higher height and weight as an adult dog.
+It makes sense why a larger breed needs bigger feet to support a heavier build and taller height.
 After all, tiny feet cannot hold up a 100-pound dog like a mastiff!
 Similarly, long, heavy feet will only look a bit too oversized on a teacup Yorkie, even if he is fully-grown.

 Although you can tell if you will have a large or tiny furry friend in the future by looking at your puppy paws, it is NOT a foolproof indicator.

 To begin with, some large dogs, such as collies, tend to have smaller feet as compared to other dogs their size.
 Similarly, some small breed dogs, such as bulldogs or terriers, have larger feet than other dogs their size.
 A lot depends upon the breed.
 Giant breed dogs like Great Danes will vary significantly in growth curves, while small breeds like chihuahuas may be relatively consistent.

 The bottom line is that predicting adult size by puppy paws is far more accurate for smaller breed purebred dogs than for larger breed mixed breeds.

 It can be difficult to guess a puppy's adult size if his parents are unknown or the mixed breeds of his parents are unknown, or the mixed breeds of his parents are unknown.
 This is likely to happen if you adopt a mixed puppy from a local shelter.
 If you breed puppies, then you will have a much better idea of future growth, as they will likely follow their parents.